sap-tutorials/Tutorials/tutorials/hana-dbx-browse/hana-dbx-browse.md

     ![Object Displayed In Catalog](ObjectOpenedInCatalog.png)

-2. A list of objects that make use of a selected object can be found using the **Where-Used Browser**.
+2. A list of objects that make use of a selected object can be found using the **Where-Used Browser** or in more recent versions **Find Dependencies** menu item.

     Right-click on the ROOM table and choose **Where-Used Browser**.